 \textbf{3D Molecule Generation.} Early efforts for 3D molecule generation focus on autoregressive approaches \cite{G-SchNet,cG-SchNet,G-SphereNet}, constructing 3D molecules sequentially by adding atoms or molecular fragments.
 With the success of diffusion models across various domains \cite{Diffusion, DDPM, ADM}, they also become the \textit{de facto} method for 3D molecule generation \cite{EDM, EEGSDE}.
 However, the early diffusion works can easily generate invalid molecules because of overlooking the bond information.
 To bridge this gap, subsequent works~\cite{JODO,MiDi,MUDiff} additionally consider bond generation by building a separate diffusion process.
 However, generating different modalities in separate diffusion processes unnecessarily complicates the model design, reducing efficiency.
 It also risks compromising the consistency between these modalities.
 To address this, our UDM-3D performs generative modeling in UAE-3D's unified latent space that integrates all molecular modalities, improving efficiency and generation quality.

-\textbf{Latent Diffusion Models (LDMs) for 3D Molecule Generation.} To improve the efficiency, LDMs employ a VAE to compress raw data into a lower-dimensional latent space, where a diffusion model performs generative modeling~\cite{LDM}.
-This approach has been very popular for image generation~\cite{DiT}.
-However, existing LDM-based methods for 3D molecule generation still face challenges in separated latent spaces.
-For example, GeoLDM \cite{GeoLDM} compresses atomic features and 3D coordinates separately, failing to achieve a unified latent space distribution.
-In 3D protein molecule generation, PepGLAD \cite{PepGLAD} compresses 1D sequences and 3D structures into two separate latent spaces.
+\textbf{LDMs for 3D Molecule Generation.} For efficiency, LDMs employ a VAE~\cite{VAE} to compress raw data into a low-dimensional latent space, where a diffusion model performs generative modeling~\cite{LDM}.
+This method has been very popular for image generation~\cite{DiT}.
+However, existing 3D molecular LDMs still face challenges in separated latent spaces.
+For example, GeoLDM \cite{GeoLDM} compresses atom features and 3D coordinates separately, failing to build a unified latent space.
+Other works~\cite{GeoBFN,HGLDM} process different molecular components (atoms/subgraphs or atom types/coordinates) in separate channels, increasing modeling complexity.
+In 3D protein generation, PepGLAD \cite{PepGLAD} compresses 1D sequences and 3D structures into two separate latent spaces.
 Our UDM-3D addresses these issues by employing a unified latent space, significantly improved generation efficiency.

-\textbf{Molecular Variational Autoencoders.} Variational Autoencoders (VAEs) have been widely explored for generative modeling~\cite{VAE, GraphVAE, VQ-VAE, VQ-VAE-2}, providing a framework to encode data into a structured latent space while enabling both generation and reconstruction \cite{VAE}.
-In molecular generation, VAEs have been applied to 2D molecular graphs, as seen in JT-VAE\cite{JT-VAE}, MGCVAE\cite{MGCVAE}, SSVAE\cite{SSVAE}, and CGVAE~\cite{CGVAE}.
-However, these methods have several limitations.
-First, they primarily focus on 2D molecular representations and often rely on non-transformer architectures, limiting their scalability for more complex molecular generation tasks~\cite{MolGenSurvey}.
-Additionally, VAE-based methods typically assume a simple Gaussian prior, which may fail to accurately model the complex posterior distributions required for effective molecular generation~\cite{2-Stage-VAE, NCP-VAE}.
-With recent advancements in Latent Diffusion Models (LDMs) demonstrating success across multiple domains~\cite{LSGM, LION}, LDMs have been introduced for 3D molecule and protein generation, as seen in GeoLDM\cite{GeoLDM} and PepGLAD\cite{PepGLAD}.
-These approaches leverage diffusion modeling in latent space, offering improved generative capacity and efficiency.